-7.0.7 Block Protection Status Bit (SR1)
+7.7 Block Protection Status Bit (SR1)

-The Block Protection Status bit can be used to identify if a Program or Block Erase operation has tried to modify the contents of a locked block.
+The Block Protection Status bit can be used to identify if a Program or Block Erase operation has tried to modify the contents of a locked or locked-down block.

-When the Block Protection Status bit is High (set to '1'), a Program or Erase operation has been attempted on a locked block.
+When the Block Protection Status bit is High (set to '1'), a Program or Erase operation has been attempted on a locked or locked-down block.